allinwonder/lambda-continuous-invocations/README.md

 ### Caveat

 The interval of the invocations from CloudWatch is vary.
 In the experiment, I used **60 second** period, and **1** as evaluation period.
-The invocation internal is around 5 minutes (I think it is rely on the evaluation minimum evaluation period for Lambda function, 5 minutes I think it is the current limitation.)
+The invocation interval is around 5 to 6 minutes (I think it is rely on the evaluation minimum evaluation period for Lambda function, 5 minutes I think it is the current limitation.)

-So I think this is something that good for loose coupling stuff, for production, you want something more reliable. ;)
+So I think this is something that good for loose coupling non-production stuff, for production, you want something more reliable. ;)

 ### The Unlicense